 Stefan Eck, a German deputy, adds that people must be informed about this brutal reality, both Members of the European Parliament and civil society.
 The fact that Galgueros are already afraid of petitions and what Karen Soeters document shows, shows us that we are on the right track.
 Here you can find link to the petition https://www.spcai.org/other-ways-help/sign-our-petitions/sign-our-petition/

-UPDATE – MUCH MORE IMPORTANT PETITION is the one submitted to the European Parliament, which you can find HERE.
+UPDATE – MUCH MORE IMPORTANT PETITION is the one submitted to the European Parliament, which you can find HERE If the link doesn’t work, find petition by entering its number 0516/2016.
 Why is it so important?
 Because it is not a petition existing for itself.
 This one in case of recognition, will actually force spanish government to refer to the issue and to take care of it effectively.
 It will force Spain to apply requiremnts of regualtions concerning wellbeing of animals.
 This wellbing is in EU acquis is common value.
-In accordance with European Parliament rules you can not submit when another petition on the same subject is still open.
-That’s why let’s support the one made by German citizens.
-Unfortunately authors do little to promote it (when we found it, it was signed by 9 people).
-Beause of that send this petition to all your friends, it can be signed by every EU citizen.
-On the top left side you can choose one from more than 20 languages, if you don’t know English.
+That’s why let’s support the one made by French citizens.
+Unfortunately authors do little to promote it (when we found it, it was signed by 17 people).
+Beause of that send this petition to all your friends, it can be signed by every person.
+On the top left side you can choose one from more than 20 languages.
 You have to register to sign petition.

 What can we do about it?